Learn about how to use our real-time satellite trackers in this video

 What am I seeing in the NOAA Satellite Maps 3D Scene?

 There are four options to choose from, each depicting a different view of the Earth using the latest satellite imagery available.
-The first three views show the Western Hemisphere as captured by the NOAA GOES East (GOES-16) satellite and is updated every 15 minutes as we receive data from the satellite in space.
+The first three views show the Western Hemisphere and the Pacific Ocean, as captured by the NOAA GOES East (GOES-16) and GOES West (GOES-17) satellites.
+These images are updated approximately every 15 minutes as we receive data from the satellites in space.
 The three views show GeoColor, infrared and water vapor.
 See our other FAQs to learn more about what the imagery layering options depict.

 The fourth option is a global view, captured by NOAA’s polar-orbiting satellites (NOAA/NASA Suomi NPP and NOAA-20).
 The polar satellites circle the globe 14 times a day, taking in one complete view of the Earth in daylight every 24 hours.
 This composite view is what is projected onto the 3D map scene each morning, so you are seeing how the Earth looked from space one day ago.

 What am I seeing in the Latest 24 Hrs.
-Western Hemisphere Map?
+GOES Constellation Map?

-In this map you are seeing the past 24 hours (updated every 15 minutes) of the Western Hemisphere as captured by the NOAA GOES East (GOES-16) satellite.
+In this map you are seeing the past 24 hours (updated approximately every 15 minutes) of the Western Hemisphere and Pacific Ocean, as seen by the NOAA GOES East (GOES-16) and GOES West (GOES-17) satellites.
 In this map you can also view three different ‘layers’.
 The three views show ‘GeoColor’ ‘infrared’ and ‘water vapor’.

 What am I seeing in the Global Archive Map?